Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 “Perfect!”
 He announced, and returned his attention to Xiù, leaving Allison feeling even more violated than before.

 *”Note to self, don’t kiss Xiù…”* Julian muttered.
-Allison nodded---though their romantic arrangement was known to the EV-11 support team, they’d have to be crazy to let that one escape for the media piranhas to rip into.
+Allison nodded - though their romantic arrangement was known to the EV-11 support team, they’d have to be crazy to let that one escape for the media piranhas to rip into.

 Xiù stood up and shook hands with the interviewer, who waved and called “Allison?”